nigelrogasch/nibs-bids/nibs-bids-v6/README_tES.md

 The fields are grouped into logical sections based on their function and purpose.
 All fields are optional unless stated otherwise, but some are strongly recommended.
 The order of parameters in _nibs.tsv follows a hierarchical structure based on their variability during an experiment and their role in defining the stimulation process.
 Parameters are grouped into three logical blocks:
-This structure reflects the actual flow of TMS experimentation — from hardware configuration, through protocol design, to per-target application and physiological feedback.
 Grouping fields this way improves readability and aligns with practical data collection workflows.

 **Stimulator Device & Configuration**